 Bathrooms and changing rooms are at the top of the hill before walking down toward Playa Manuel Antonio.
 Perfect if you plan to spend the afternoon on the beach after a morning of hiking.

-Getting to/around Manuel Antonio National Park
+Getting from San Jose Costa Rica to Manuel Antonio National Park

 Quepos also has a small airport where regional carriers Nature Air and Sansa operate 30-minute flights from San Jose.